 Serious injury could occur if the tool is tipped or if the cutting tool is accidentally contacted.
-Do not store materials above or near the tool
+Do not store materials above or near the tool such that it is necessary to stand on the tool to reach them.

 20. CHECK DAMAGED PARTS